-Frequency of monitoring To whom are results reported Geographical areas considered How far into the future are risks considered?
-Comment Annually Individual/Sub-set of the Board or committee appointed by the Board All facilities in US and Canada 3 to 6 years Risks to increased GHG and Fugitive emissions are identified and managed within our environmental management system where environmental aspects which do or can have significant impacts on the environment, including flaring, venting and air emissions are identified and managed.
-These aspects are then used in consideration of future corporate or site-specific objectives and targets.
+Frequency of monitoring To whom are results reported?
+Geographical areas considered How far into the future are risks considered?
+Comment Annually Board or individual/sub- set of the Board or committee appointed by the Board All facilities in US and Canada 3 to 6 years Risks to increased GHG and Fugitive emissions are identified and managed within our environmental management system where environmental aspects which do or can have significant impacts on the environment, including flaring, venting and air emissions are identified and managed within our facility designs of